RobotLearning/traj-gen-and-tracking/README.md

 - Minimizing expectation with variance added for ILC to come up with a new update rule
 - Total Least Squares implementation for ILC?
 - Check DDP and explore fully the connection with ILC (and regression?)
 - Recursive pseudoinverse feasible?
-Connection to IDM?
+Connection to IDM and to adjoint system?
 - Prove ILC convergence : keep Fk bounded and show that the cost fnc is convex
 - Fast ways to construct, parameterize LQR matrix K or ILC matrix F online?
 - How to take inverse in end-goal learning in Mayer form